julienstroheker/PBIEmbDeploy/README.md

 # PBIEmbDeploy

-This Powershell script xplat allow you to :
+This Powershell script allow you to :
 * Install the Azure CLI and PowerBI CLI on your machine
 * Deploy a new Power BI Embedded resource on your Azure Subscription
 * Create a Workspace in the PBI Collection
 * Import a PBIX file (Only One for now)

 All in one command, the deploy.ps1 file.

+[PowerShell](https://github.com/PowerShell/PowerShell) is Xplat, so you can run this script from a Unix or Windows Environnement, tested on a Mac and Windows.

 ## Usage